earthly/website/blog/_posts/2021-03-10-understanding-docker-logging-and-log-files.md

 To address this, you have two options:

-- Configure steady storage to hold these logs, i.e. disks/data volumes.
+- Configure steady storage to hold these logs, for example, disks/data volumes.
 - Forward these logs to a log management solution.

 ### 2. Data Volumes